 I won't always be citing scripture to support what I write.
 I'm choosing to do that for one very good reason.
 Many Christians have their own views of what the Bible says and, in my experience, when convicted that a certain scripture states or implies something, these people aren't likely to be convinced otherwise, no matter how strong the evidence may be.
 That being said, I'm leaving it up to each reader to agree or disagree with my perspective and opinions with the hope that we'll be in agreement more often than not.

-But now for an honest confession: In every post from the beginning of this blog's existence and until the end of 2018, I was trying my best not to offend anyone or step on the toes of church-goers with whom I associated.
-Most of all, I wanted to make sure I could support my opinions with scripture, and while that's still important, I think there's value in what God shows each of us about our lives that we can't find in His word.
-And so that's the value I plan to give you in every single post from now on, be they few or many.
+Now for a moment of honesty: In nearly every post from the beginning of this blog's existence and until the end of 2018, I was trying my best not to offend anyone or step on the toes of church-goers with whom I associated.
+Most of all, I wanted to make sure I could support my opinions with scripture, and while that's still important, I think there's value in what God reveals uniquely to each of us.

-It is my hope, at the very least, that some of this will help you navigate your life's desert, and find a little peace along the way.
+Having said that, I now have the freedom to do what I set out to do with this blog a few years ago.
+It is my hope, at the very least, that some of this will help you navigate your life's desert and find a little peace along the way.